hariharandata/hariharan.github.io/README.md

 **Volvo Cars, Sweden**
 *Jan 2022 – Jul 2022*
 - Conducted research for my Master's thesis: **“Fault tracing bot in electric drive software using machine learning.”**
 - Automated the detection of software integration issues and their root causes by leveraging ML and data science to analyze logs.
+- Developed a fault tracing bot using NLP to analyze and classify log data from electric drive systems.
+- Performed data cleaning, clustering, and feature extraction for unstructured logs to enable root cause identification.
+- Implemented multiple ML algorithms for classification tasks to predict software integration issues with minimal human intervention.
+Contributed to enhancing debugging efficiency and automation in software validation workflows.
 ---

 ### MATLAB Student Ambassador